Class Blog for Landaviddy

 Documents

-Congratulations to Amelia, Evie and Hector for being chosen as Landaviddy's People of the week.
-And a big well done to Evie for achieving her 55 club badge.
+Congratulations to Esme and Darragh for being chosen as Landaviddy's People of the Week.
+And a big well done to Ella, Esme, Amelia and Brody for achieving their 99 club badges this week.

-We hope you have a fab weekend and we look forward to seeing you on Monday, where the build up to Christmas officially begins!
+We hope you have a great weekend and look forward to seeing you on Monday for our final week of Spring Term 1!

 Mrs Wilkie, Mrs Lister and Miss Colton